MalekKamel/Restaurants/README.md

  #### Feture

 This category contains all feature modules.
+Each feature module represents a screen in the application.
 The main module (app) logically lies under this category.
+The main module (app) logically lies under this category

  #### Common

  The modules that are visible to all **feature** modules lies under **common** category.
 There are 3 modules in **common** category, **presentation**, **data**, and **core**

  ### Credit